charlottedaumal/survival-analysis-ovarian-cancer/README.md

 # Which Factors Matter?
 A Survival Analysis of Advanced Ovarian Carcinoma

 **Author:** Charlotte Daumal
-**Context:** This project was completed as part of the *Applied Biostatistics* course taught by Prof. Darlene Goldstein
+**Context:** This project was completed as part of the *Applied Biostatistics* course taught by Prof. Darlene Goldstein at EPFL
 **Language:** R
 **Date:** June 2024